CIN No: U80903DL1989PTC034572

 Introduction

-This crispy and golden staple suji toast is a favourite companion of our morning tea.
+This crispy and golden staple, suji toast, is a favourite companion of our morning tea.
 This is one of the most popular tea-time grubs in most Indian households.
-Famously, these suji toasts are also called suji rusks and are available in a range of options, from regular toast made from wheat flour to suji rusk made from semolina flour.
-But the biggest question is which is healthier!
-So sit, and let's explore the tasty world of suji toast vs. regular toast and see which is the healthier option for your morning table.
-By looking into the intricacy of suji toast and regular toast and their potential effects on your health, you can make informed decisions about the healthier alternative for your health and enjoy them without compromising your overall well-being goals.
+Famously, these suji toasts are also called suji rusk and are available in a range of options, from regular toast made from wheat flour to suji rusk made from semolina flour.
+But the biggest question is, is rusk good for health?

 Suji Rusk